 In the Liverpool MRC experience, intensive, early intervention, culturally appropriate programs are key to addressing anti‐social behaviour of youth.
 Such programs require long term funding.
 Additionally, such programs need to have to full support of local police, with less emphasis on ‘heavy handed’ enforcement and policing, which serves to emphasise perceptions of exclusion and isolation that all youth are vulnerable to, and at the heart of anti‐social behaviours.
 The Liverpool MRC has seen extensive evidence of the negative impact of disrupted education amongst migrant youth, who may have missed years of schooling due to pre‐migration circumstances, such as prolonged time in a refugee camp or informal settlements.
 Without adequate support to re‐engage with education and goal setting this cohort is particularly vulnerable.
 The Liverpool MRC has seen the significant and lasting impact of one‐to‐one support, that provides a safe space for youth to explore issues and approach new ideas for solutions and re‐engagement.

-The Liverpool MRC works holistically youth clients, often engaging the whole family in support, aiming to address the numerous issues that feed into youth experience.
-A recent case study that highlights this support as well as the complexity of engaging youth within a complex family and cultural dynamic is available at Appendix 1.
+The Liverpool MRC works holistically with youth clients, often engaging the whole family in support, aiming to address the numerous issues that feed into youth experience.
+A recent case study that highlights this support, as well as the complexity of engaging youth within a complex family and cultural dynamic, is available in Appendix 1.
 The Liverpool MRC notes the high number of requests for parenting support from its client base, as well as support for programs that engage community leaders and groups in mentoring youth.
-The

-Liverpool MRC is constrained by funding limits in its capacity to respond to such requests.
-However, with additional funding and resourcing, the Liverpool MRC is well placed to deliver additional youth targeted programs with existing community support and demand, across multiple entry points, such as schools or youth centres.
+The Liverpool MRC is constrained by funding limits in its capacity to respond to such requests.
+However, with additional funding and resourcing, the Liverpool MRC is well placed to deliver additional youth-targeted programs with existing community support and demand, across multiple entry points, such as schools or youth centres.

 The Liverpool MRC contends that there is no strong rationale to change character test provision.
 In its existing form, the character provision grants the Department and Minister significant discretionary power.